Nanda-Re/psti/README.md

 ## November 27th 2024
 - Adding abbility to view top item in Index page
+- Added limiter for Top Item on Frontend side (Index Page)

 # Tasks
 - ~Change Login credential from Email to Username~ Done